-What is the one thing we all want from life?
-To be happy.
 But are you truly happy with your life, or are you just pretending to be happy?
 If you are pretending, it’s not helping.

 We all sometimes feel pressure to put on our ‘happy face’ and smile.
-But it’s perfectly normal to not feel happy all the time!
-Pretending to be happy can be detrimental to your well-being.
+But it’s perfectly normal not to feel happy all the time!

-This needs to be addressed before you can open yourself up to true happiness.
-Today, we’ll look at why people fake their happiness, how it’s counterproductive, and what you can do about it.
+Today, we’ll examine why people fake their happiness, how it’s counterproductive, and what you can do about it.

-Why Do People Pretend To Be Happy?
+Why Do People Pretend to Be Happy?

 Pretending to be happy is a sign that something is wrong.
 There are a couple of reasons you might choose to do this over revealing how you’re actually feeling.